mickfuzz/phd4/_posts/2021-12-30-project-and-design-approaches.md

 Where the iterative design cycle The Use-Modify-Create (UMC) model is designed both to limit learner anxiety as they potentially meet code and a coding interface for the first time and to scaffold the acquisition of coding and computational thinking concept [@lee_computational_2011] - http://tiny.cc/usemodifycreate.

-In the **Use** stage, coders build a familiarity with coding interfaces and the some of the through scaffolded approaches.
+**Use:** In the _Use_ stage, coders build a familiarity with coding interfaces and the some of the through scaffolded approaches.
 It is not specific how much is taught in terms of the concepts at this stage.
-In **Modify** learners progress to working on real projects but one created by others.
+**Modify:** In _Modify_ learners progress to working on real projects but one created by others.
-Progressing to the **Create** stage - is not an immediate process.
+**Create:** Progressing to the _Create_ stage - is not an immediate process.
 As novices pick up patterns of code design in use in the modify section, they are in a good place to replicate such patterns in other code that they create from scratch.

 Research has supported the benefits of the UMC approach.
-A study on 500 9 to 14 year olds highlighted the effectiveness to balance a structured approach concentrating on computing concepts with more student-led exploration [@franklin_analysis_2020].
+A study on five hundred 9 to 14 year olds highlighted the effectiveness to balance a structured approach concentrating on computing concepts with more student-led exploration [@franklin_analysis_2020].
 They also found that the students enjoyed the process as they had more choice and agency in the process.
 This is supported by research which compared a from scratch and UMC approach suggested higher student engagement for those in the UMC group [@lytle_use_2019].
 Researchers suggest that this is because, students had more time to play around with code, they were able to add their own personal touches and that that ownership over the code sustained engagement.

 Kafai and Burke [-@kafai_social_2013] argue that a shift from writing programs from scratch to modifying and remixing them is inline with socio-cultural teaching approaches.
 They coin the term computational participation to reflect this change of focus.
 They also note that such remixing is helped by online coding communities that may be either semi-professional or come from more of a DIY / youth culture perspective.
 They encourage educators not to just focus on the technical possibilities of coding environments but the potential of associated communities.
 The following case study examines how the a key online community is facilitating design-based learning.